ROCm/hipfort/docs/tutorials/hipfft-examples.rst

 hipFFT needs scratch memory whose size depends on the transform.
-There are two ways to ask about it. ``hipfftEstimate1d`` and friends give a heuristic upper bound before a plan exists, which is useful for budgeting. ``hipfftGetSize1d`` and ``hipfftGetSize`` report the exact requirement of a plan that has already been created.
+There are two ways to ask about it. ``hipfftEstimate1d`` and friends give a heuristic upper bound before a plan exists, which is useful for budgeting. ``hipfftGetSize1d`` and friends refine that estimate for a given handle and parameter set, and ``hipfftGetSize`` reports the exact requirement of a plan that has already been made.

 .. literalinclude:: ../../test/f2008/hipfft/hipfft_estimate_getsize_d.f08
    :language: fortran